polyaxon/polyaxon/docs/references/polyaxon-tracking-api/experiments.md

     - client
     - sdk
     - experiment
-sidebar: "tracking-api"
+sidebar: "polyaxon-tracking-api"
 ---

 Experiments tracking is a high-level API allowing data scientists to track information related to their experiments.

-For tracking experiment running inside a Polyaxon context you can go straight to this [section](/references/tracking-api/experiments/#tracking-experiments-running-inside-polyaxon).
+For tracking experiment running inside a Polyaxon context you can go straight to this [section](/references/polyaxon-tracking-api/experiments/#tracking-experiments-running-inside-polyaxon).

 ## Tracking